Being Lazy Intelligent. The Benefits.

 If you are running a business, hire someone to take care of lower impact items that need to get done (such as administrative activities).

 If something is not your area of expertise or it can be better done by someone else, then outsource it.
+The most common outsourced services are manufacturing, data entry, IT support, research, legal, and creative services

 You only have 24 hours a day; your limited time should be spent only in places where you can add the most value.